fdzul/rhealthdiag/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-*The goal of healthdiagr is a package developed in the department of prevention and control of diseases transmitted by vector of the [Secretary of Health of Veracruz](https://www.ssaver.gob.mx/) and with colaboration of the federal level.*
+*The goal of rhealthdiag is a package developed in the department of prevention and control of diseases transmitted by vector of the [Secretary of Health of Veracruz](https://www.ssaver.gob.mx/) and with colaboration of the federal level.*

 ### **overview**

-**healthdiagr** is a package designed to generate a health diagnosis of the mortality of a state, municipality or locality using data from the [INEGI](https://www.inegi.org.mx/programas/mortalidad/#Datos_abiertos).
+**rhealthdiag** is a package designed to generate a health diagnosis of the mortality of a state, municipality or locality using data from the [INEGI](https://www.inegi.org.mx/programas/mortalidad/#Datos_abiertos).
 The package contain the mortality of Puebla state (with the updates we